Non-governmental organization: Activities

-NGOs act as implementers, catalysts, and partners.
-They mobilize resources to provide goods and services to people who have been affected by a natural disaster; they drive change, and partner with other organizations to tackle problems and address human needs.
+Non-governmental organizations (NGOs) play a vital role in improving the lives of people who have been affected by natural disasters or are facing other challenges.
+NGOs can act as implementers, catalysts, and partners to provide essential goods and services to those in need.
+They work to mobilize resources, both financial and human, to ensure that aid is delivered in a timely and effective manner.

+NGOs also play a critical role in driving change by advocating for policies and practices that benefit disadvantaged communities.
+They often work in partnership with other organizations, including government agencies, to address complex challenges that require a collaborative approach.
+One of the key strengths of NGOs is their ability to work at the grassroots level and to connect with communities directly.
+This allows them to gain a deep understanding of the issues facing people and to tailor their services to meet the specific needs of each community.

 NGOs vary by method; some are primarily advocacy groups, and others conduct programs and activities.
 Oxfam, concerned with poverty alleviation, may provide needy people with the equipment and skills to obtain food and drinking water; the Forum for Fact-finding Documentation and Advocacy (FFDA) helps provide legal assistance to victims of human-rights abuses.
 The Afghanistan Information Management Services provide specialized technical products and services to support development activities implemented on the ground by other organizations.
 Management techniques are crucial to project success.

 The World Bank classifies NGO activity into two general categories: